Denperidge-School/mathematics-notes/index.md

 - Also [here's most of our course & exercises](https://canvas.kdg.be/courses/29944/files/2211970?module_item_id=504417) (besides ch9's [course](https://canvas.kdg.be/courses/29944/files/2211716?module_item_id=504262) & [exercises](https://canvas.kdg.be/courses/29944/files/2211735?module_item_id=504261) )
 - If you for some reason think theses notes look good, I wrote down how I make them [here](https://github.com/Denperidge-School/mathematics-notes#readme)

+Oh also we went over some of the exercises from the final in extra les 6

 ---

 My notes from class: